-When you buy a ticket to the Ball, you’re not only going to have a great night with our community learning about and celebrating the 1940’s, but you’re also helping to support our veteran heroes and the preservation of aviation history.
+When you buy a ticket to the Ball, you’re not only going to have a great night with our community learning about and celebrating the 1940’s, but you’re also helping to support our WWII veteran heroes and the preservation of American history.
 The 1940’s Ball donates a portion of the ticket sales to non profits including: The Colorado 10th Mountain Division Foundation, The Commemorative Air Force, Rocky Mountain Honor Flight, The Audie Murphy Infantry Museum and The Young Aviators 43.
-So far we have donated over $83,000 to our charities!
+So far we have donated over $106,000 to our charities!

 Khyentse is an award winning producer and organizer that deeply believes in the value of community.
 Most significantly, she founded and brought to fruition the 12 year old, internationally acclaimed Decibelle Music and Culture Festival – which has been featured in The LA Times, Chicago Tribune, Spin Magazine and on NPR.
 She also produced and directed the critically acclaimed documentary, “Coup d’etat” with Joan Jett and Amy Ray (Indigo Girls).
 Khyentse has lived abroad in places such as Africa, Brazil, Myanmar, Tibet and Northern Ireland, studying women’s social concerns, customs and environmental/political issues.
 She won several awards for academic excellence from Boston University and Columbia College, where she obtained her B.A., including the Academic Excellence Scholarship, President’s Scholarship and an Outstanding Voluntary Service Award.
 Throughout her career Khyentse has been featured on/in MTV, VH1, NPR, The LA Times, was awarded the City of Chicago’s prestigious CAAP Grant for the arts, the National Organization for Women’s “Outstanding Community Leader” Award and the Windy City Times, “30 Under 30” Award, twice, for the top 30 social activists in Chicago under 30.
 In recent years, Khyentse was invited to speak at the Chicago Historical Society and won 2nd place in the University of Colorado’s Entrepreneurship competition.
 In 2009, Khyentse completed her Graduate Degree in Business and Engaged Buddhism at Naropa University and The University of Colorado.